sequential-ducks/hello_triangle/README.md

 ## Project Description

 This project is a simple demonstration of OpenGL rendering where I have practiced drawing a basic triangle.
 The main objective was to understand the fundamentals of OpenGL, including setting up the environment, creating a window, and rendering a 2D shape.
+Credit to the turtorial at https://learnopengl.com/ for helping me.

 ## Features